What to Do When Vog Rolls In

 For asthma sufferers, it has the potential to trigger asthma attacks.

-According to Straub Medical Center Allergist Dr. Jeffrey Kam, the effects of vog can set in quickly and are especially harmful to children, older adults and people with respiratory conditions.
+According to Straub Medical Center Department of Allergy and Immunology Chief Dr. Jeffrey Kam, the effects of vog can set in quickly and are especially harmful to children, older adults and people with respiratory conditions.

 Luckily, there are measures you can take to stay healthy despite voggy conditions.